Xakaiczar/ProjectXCompany/Devlog/Log File 7 - Unit Selection.md

 ### Code Explanation
 The purpose of this code is to handle the control and movement of multiple units.

-First of all, I realised after adding a second unit to the scene that I had to remove the `moveLocation` from the inspector, and set it to the `Transform.position` of the `Unit`.
-Otherwise, every unit walked straight to the origin at the start of the game!
+First of all, I realised after adding a second unit to the scene that I had to remove the `moveLocation` from the inspector, and set it equal to the `Transform.position` of the `Unit` on `Awake`.
+Otherwise it would default to `Vector3(0f, 0f, 0f)`, and every unit walked straight to the origin at the start of the game!

 Now I needed a way of finding a unit using the mouse.
 I went against the lecturer's original design (or so I thought!) and created a unit layer.
 This didn't matter so much to me, since the box collider I had made previously was at ground level anyway.